jfasch/jfasch-home/trainings/log/detail/2023-07-03--CMake/agenda.rst

 External Dependencies
 ---------------------

-CMake has so-called "Find Modules" to incorporate code taht is not built by the project, but only used by it.
+CMake has so-called "Find Modules" to incorporate code that is not built by the project, but only used by it.

 * Quickly introduce what that is